Art With Elders uses the power of art, creativity, and community to enrich the journey of aging.

 Taught by a team of dedicated professional Artist Instructors, elders gather in small groups for two hours each week to learn new skills and create art.
 Weekly classes are the core of what we do, seniors are able to learn new skills, explore new ideas, and build positive relationships with their peers.
 AWE is distinctive in its program quality; these are not craft activities, but instead the focus is on creating fine art.
 Working in a variety of media, students learn art skills ranging from color and composition to perspective and background.

-Additionally, we believe that showcasing the artistic achievements of elder artists helps to challenge stereotypes about aging.
-Artwork created in AWE classes is exhibited across the Bay Area, where it is viewed by an estimated 200,000 people.
+Additionally, we believe that showcasing the artistic achievements of our artists gives seniors visibility in the larger community and challenges stereotypes about aging.
+Artwork created in AWE classes is exhibited across the Bay Area, where it is viewed by an estimated 200,000 people annually.

 Through art classes and exhibitions, AWE is using the power of creativity to build community and offer seniors connectedness, new skills, expanded modes of expression and, most importantly, joy and meaning.

 Art With Elders would like to thank: